 The Nawab captured many British officers as prisoners of war.
 He also imprisoned a number of Indian, Portuguese and Armenian soldiers.
 They were stuffed into small prison cells where around 43 of them died in one night due to asphyxiation.
 This incident became the infamous “black hole of Calcutta”.
 It became the precursor of one of the top 5 battles in the world.

 In response to this, the British Lieutenant Colonel Robert Clive arrived in Calcutta.
 He began plotting to overthrow the Nawab in a battle that would later become one of the world’s top 5 battles.
 Clive bribed some Bengali Generals including Mir Jafar, a discontented follower of the Nawab.
 Mir Jafar was promised the throne in return for his support to the British.

 A British force of 3,000 European and Sepoy men advanced towards Murshidabad, the Nawab’s capital.
 But a colossal Bengali army of 50,000 men awaited them at Plassey (Palashi).
 Two-thirds of the Nawab’s infantry was armed with matchlock muskets.
 Moreover, the French artillery force stood in their support.
 The Bengali troops greatly outnumbered the British.
-This is also the reason why the battle is one of the top 5 unequal battles of India.
+This is also the reason why the battle is one of the top 5 unequal battles in India.

 Both sides engaged in intense firing.
 The Bengali cavalry was close to the French artillery.
 A British bombardment aimed at the French artillery missed it but caused damage to the Bengali cavalry instead.
 Consequently, the Nawab had to order the cavalry to withdraw.
 Then as the Nawab’s infantry moved forward, the British charged them with open gunfire accompanied by grapeshot and musket fire.
 At the same time, the Nawab received betrayal as Mir Jafar with around one-third of the Bengali Army refused to join the battle.